jdlaurence/cca/writeup.md

 **CCA: Continuity Care Assistant**

 ### Team
 J.D.
-Laurence-Chasen — Research scientist, software developer, and integrative biology PhD.
+Laurence-Chasen — Research scientist and software developer.
 Solo contributor responsible for clinical problem identification, system design, implementation, and evaluation.

 ### Problem statement

 Primary care providers (PCPs) face an impossible information synthesis challenge.
-With an average of just 13.5 minutes per patient visit, they must make sense of 100+ pages of EHR data — clinical notes, imaging reports, lab results, and medication lists — often accumulated across years of care by multiple providers.
+With an average of just 13.5 minutes per patient visit, they must make sense of 100+ pages of EHR data — clinical notes, imaging reports, lab results, and medication lists — often accumulated across years of care by multiple providers [ref].
 Critical connections get missed: a hemoglobin that has been quietly declining over three visits, a lung nodule flagged for follow-up CT that was never ordered, or an NSAID prescribed by a specialist for a patient with documented chronic kidney disease.

 These are not errors of competence.
 They are errors of information overload.

 Direct quotes from interviewed primary care providers underscore this gap:

-1. *"There is just so much data in [a patient's] chart.
+*"There is just so much data in [a patient's] chart.
 There's no way to review all of it before an appointment — important connections can be missed."* — M.L.W., M.D., University of Washington
-2. (Quote) — A.J.R., M.D., Oregon Health and Sciences University
-3. (Quote) — A.S., D.O., University of Washington

-Most existing clinical AI tools are narrowly scoped — a single-image classifier here, a lab flag there.
+Most existing clinical AI tools are either too narrowly scoped — a single-image classifier here, a lab flag there - or are not ready to integrate into existing clinical workflows.
 They don't take the patient-centered, longitudinal view that defines good primary care.
-What PCPs need is not another isolated alert, but a system that reads the whole chart the way they wish they had time to, connecting dots across visits, modalities, and time.
+What PCPs need is not another isolated alert, but a system that reads the whole chart the way they wish they had time to, connecting dots across visits, modalities, and time, in a way that seamlessly integrates into the EMR.

 ### Overall solution